Skip to content

 Hogwarts Movie

-Yeah, I did see the Harry Potter movie a couple of weeks ago.
+Yeah, I did see the Harry Potter (and the Philosopher’s Stone) movie a couple of weeks ago.
 I really liked the books, in spite of my inclination to expect they would suck.
 Well, the movie was just okay… most of the cast was great, with Robbie Coltrane shining in particular, but… somehow, the pacing and direction seemed kinda flat.
 To me, anyway.
 I imagine it’d be quite confusing to people who’ve not read the books, due to the condensing of a lot of stuff.
 It was okay; just not great.

 I still need to see Lord of the Rings.